zakinder/Allah/README.md

 "Indeed, your Lord is Allah, who created the heavens and the earth in six days and then established Himself above the Throne.
 He covers the night with the day, [another night] chasing it rapidly; and [He created] the sun, the moon, and the stars, subjected by His command.
 Unquestionably, His is the creation and the command; blessed is Allah, Lord of the worlds."

+## Quran Writtern Years: Approx 610 and 632 CE and Now We Accept The Truth

 Formation of the Heavens and the Earth from BigBang Universe Smoke

 This verse suggests that the heavens and the earth were initially in a gaseous or nebulous state, which aligns somewhat with modern scientific ideas about the early state of the universe.